RayCluster Quickstart#

 kubectl get pods --selector=ray.io/cluster=raycluster-kuberay

-If your pods are stuck in the Pending state, you can check for errors via kubectl describe pod raycluster-kuberay-xxxx-xxxxx
+state, you can check for errors using kubectl describe pod raycluster-kuberay-xxxx-xxxxx

-and ensure that your Docker resource limits are set high enough.
+and ensure your Docker resource limits meet the requirements.

 Step 4: Run an application on a RayCluster#